tripleee/sloshy/README.md

 ### Migrating Old Configurations

+(This is only relevant if you cloned Sloshy a long time ago, and need to update your configuration to adhere to the current YAML schema.)

 There is an option `--migrate` which accepts a YAML file argument and rewrites it from the old schema to the new.